 If nothing works, mix some dish soap with water and brush or spray the mixture on the tire.
 There will be bubbles on the leaking area.
 Mark the spot with tape.

-Loosen the Lug Nuts and Jack the Car up
+2. Loosen the Lug Nuts and Jack the Car up

-You have to loosen the lug nuts with an impact wrench or a lug wrench.
+In the next step of how to fix a flat tire, you have to loosen the lug nuts with an impact wrench or a lug wrench.
 Remember to do it before jacking up the car.
 Otherwise, it can spin dangerously at the time of removing the nuts.

 Now, it’s time to jack up the car so that you can remove the wheels.
 Do it by keeping your car on a concrete or hard surface and must use jack stands to keep the vehicle stabilized.

-Remove the Lug Nuts and Clean the Hole
+3. Remove the Lug Nuts and Clean the Hole

 It’s time to remove the lug nuts completely and pull off the wheel of the wheelbase.
 After that, clean the leaking area by inserting the rasp tool (included in the kit) in an out of the hole a few times.

-Insert the Plug
+4. Insert the Plug

 Thread the plug at the middle of the insertion tool and push into the hole.
 You can lubricate the plug with an adhesive such glue or rubber cement for easy insertion and a better seal.
 Don’t move the plug at least for one minute to let the adhesive set and dry.
 Cut out the part of the plug protruding from the tire surface.

-Inflate the Tire
+5. Inflate the Tire

 Fill the tire with air at the recommended air pressure.
 Now, re-install the wheel, remove the floor jack, and attach and tighten the lugs to the proper torque.